 Why we love this recipe

-- This is a family friendly recipe – young and old alike love the homemade scrolls!
+- This is a family friendly recipe – young and old alike enjoy homemade scrolls, and they are a fun Easter recipe to bake with kids.

 Ingredients Notes and Substitutions

-- Sugar – three types of sugar are used in this recipe: granulated sugar in the dough and the glaze, soft brown sugar for that caramelised cinnamon swirl, and icing sugar (confectioners sugar) for the icing.
+- Sugar – three types of sugar are used in this recipe: granulated sugar in the dough and the glaze, soft brown sugar for that caramelised cinnamon swirl, and icing sugar / confectioners sugar for the icing.

 - Lemon – fresh lemon zest adds a bright citrus flavour to the dough and the filling, and lemon juice adds a sharp note to the icing.
 You can substitute it with zest and juice from a small orange if you prefer.